Make Fun Of Life!

 0 Comments

-Increasingly, the difference between being disabled, handicapped, differently abled, or much like everyone else, really comes down to more and more just a matter of perceptions, attitudes, and opinions.
+“The difference between being disabled, handicapped, differently abled, or much like everyone else, is increasingly a matter of perception, attitude, and opinion.” -David Hugh Beaumont (born 1966)

 “My advice to other disabled people would be, concentrate on things your disability doesn’t prevent you doing well, and don’t regret the things it interferes with.
 Don’t be disabled in spirit, as well as physically.” -Stephen Hawking (Stephen William Hawking (1942 - 2018))